Continue to cart

 Remedies | Causes | Recommended Products

-Vaginal odor can be unpleasant to talk about, and even more unpleasant to experience.
-Here is some information on what causes it, and some natural ways to treat it.
+Vaginal odor can be unpleasant to talk about for any woman, and even more unpleasant to experience.
+Here is some information on what causes it, and some natural ways to treat it and get rid of feminine odor at home.

 There are some simple steps you can take to reduce vaginal odor.
-If your odor is accompanied by symptoms of BV or trichomoniasis, you will need to see your doctor for an appropriate diagnosis and treatment plan.
+If your odor is accompanied by symptoms of Bacterial Vaginosis, trichomoniasis or other vaginal infections (vaginitis), you will need to see your doctor or healthcare provider for an appropriate diagnosis and treatment plan.

 The following treatment tips can help reduce common causes of vaginal odor.
 They are also beneficial in preventing and treating BV.